Keith-S-Thompson/random-passwords/README.md

 It avoided the infinite loop, but caused the program to ignore all but the first 65536 eligible words.
 In some cases this could create a bias for words earlier in the alphabet.
 This shouldn't have caused a problem if you specify the initials of the random words (unless you have a *huge* dictionary), but it could show up if you instead specify the number of words.
+It could also cause a generated passphrase to be (slightly) less secure than implied by statistics reported with the "-v" option.

 The problem is now corrected, and `gen-passphrase` should in principle handle up to 2<sup>32</sup> words (though it would probably run out